Redmond O'Neal Blames His Parents And Their Fame For His Drug And Emotional Problems

 Redmond O’Neal is placing the blame for his problems firmly in the laps of his famous parents, which he says is what led to his drug usage.

-“It’s not the drugs that have been a problem, it’s the psychological trauma of my entire life — my whole life experiences have affected me the most.”
+“It’s not the drugs that have been a problem, it’s the psychological trauma of my entire life — my whole life experiences have affected me the most,” he said.

 Redmond O’Neal says he struggled with the stigma of being the child of famous parents who battled their own drug and emotional problems, in addition to a rocky romantic life.